sprucelabsai/sprucebot-cli/README.md

 ### Developer Guidelines
 * See [CONTRIBUTING](https://github.com/sprucelabsai/sprucebot-cli/blob/dev/CONTRIBUTING.md) for the rules around skill development.

+# Simulating Sprucebot Access Point
+When your skill needs to respond to different events (enter, leave), you need to simulate them locally.

+* `sprucebot ap start`

+Once the AP (access point) simulator is running, you can press different keys to simulate events.

 #  Platform Development
 This section is only relevant if you've been given permission to work directly on my core systems.